top of page

 Species shown below:

-A note regarding the renaming of North American Svastra: Long-horned bee taxonomy is currently in a state of flux.
-A recent analysis by Freitas et al (2023) places North American species of Svastra in the genus Epimelissodes.
+A note regarding the renaming of North American Svastra: A recent analysis by Freitas et al (2023) places North American species of Svastra in the genus Epimelissodes.

 Recommended reading: